Born: 1 May 1594, Essex, England

 Died: Early in January 1653/54 in Hartford, CT

 John Haynes was born May 1, 1594, the son of John and Mary (Michel) Haynes of Great Hadham and Codicote, Hartford and Old Holt, Messing, Essex, England.
 A Puritan and a man of wealth in England, he married Mary Thornton, daughter of Robert and Ann (Smith) Thornton.
 They had six children.
 Mary died after 1624.
-Leaving his properties and children in the care of others, in July, 1633 he sailed on the ship Griffin with Thomas Hooker and Cotton Mather, arriving in Massachusetts Bay on September 3.
+Leaving his properties and children in the care of others, in July, 1633 he sailed on the ship Griffin along with Reverend Thomas Hooker, Reverend John Cotton, and Reverend Samuel Stone, arriving in Massachusetts Bay on September 3.
 He settled at Newtown, Massachusetts and later sent for his children.
 In Newtown, he married by 1636 Mabel Harlakenden, with whom he had five more children.